T0biasCZe/AdbFileManager/README.md

 ![UnwrapOnvsOff](https://github.com/user-attachments/assets/84847882-8283-4219-848b-e504edacc7df)

 # Windows 7 compatibility
-* The program works on Windows 7, but you need to install .NET 8 using VxKEX NEXT kernel extension
+* The program works on Windows 7, but you need to install .NET 8 using VxKEX NEXT kernel extension.
+* However, dark mode doesnt work, and it breaks the embeded Windows Explorer.
+Do not use!

 ## Star History